tanveeeD/EmergencyCall_Classifier/README.md

 - Train a machine learning classifier to identify emergency categories

-- Deploy the trained model as an API using FastAPI
+- Deploy the trained model using FastAPI and integrate it with a web-based user interface

 - Containerize the system using Docker